2017 Call for Abstracts

 Looking for some ideas on what to present?
 Have a look at our list of some presentation, paper, and poster ideas.

+Here are some sample Abstracts (sample1, sample2, sample3, see below for more), and we have provided an abstract formatting template for you to use.
 Never written an abstract before?
 Have a look at our guide: how to write an abstract

 Why you should present at the WWAC Symposium

 The first and foremost reason is for your own professional development.
 You get to meet new like-minded people such as yourself, you get a chance to “talk shop” with people who do what you do and understand the challenges of automation water/wastewater sector, and you get a chance to share your experience/knowledge with others.

 Some other reasons that presenting at a conference is a worthwhile endeavor include: